 Sure thing!
 If you are staying in Taupo we will pick you up in our sweet stretch Hummer from your accommodation.
 Pick ups are approximately twenty minutes before your booking time.
 If you’re not coming to Taupo we can pick you up from Rotorua.
 Daily pick ups are at 12.30pm and you will return to Rotorua at around 5pm.
 Alternatively you can drive out to us, there’s plenty of parking!

 What camera options are there?

 Heaps!
 We have the most camera options in New Zealand!
 We offer Freefall and Selfie video and photos, and our exclusive Exit Photo.
-Everything is shot in HD and supplied on free USBs.
+Everything is shot in HD.
 We also upload every video to YouTube and send to you via Zenfolio for easy sharing.
 Check out our Prices page for more information.

 Can I take my own camera?

 You can take as much footage as you like on the ground but there are strict rules on taking extra equipment in the plane.
 So unfortunately not, sorry!
 Our own cameramen do a minimum of 200 jumps before they begin training for camera, and since we are working with lines and parachutes there are too many safety issues with bringing your GoPro along.
 We’ll take some amazing footage for you though!